biotaphy/tutorials/_sphinx_config/tutorial/w11_format_visualize.rst

 Tutorial 10: Create Visualizations for Outputs
 ==============================

-Site statistics created in Webinars 8 and 9 are saved into one or more matrix files with sites along the 0 axis (rows).
+Site statistics created in Tutorials 9 and 10 are saved into one or more matrix files with sites along the 0 axis (rows).
 Axis headers for the 0 axis contain the x and y coordinates for the centroid of each grid cell.
 The 1 axis contains a different statistic in every column.

-These

-        "covariance_stats", "site_matrix_stats", "site_tree_stats",
-        "site_tree_distance_matrix_stats", "site_pam_dist_mtx_stats"]
+These statistics can be written to a raster or vector file and displayed as a map in a GIS or other map application.

 --------------------
 Introduction